Petticoat Lane Market: The modern market

 It is one of a number of traditional markets located to the east of the City of London.
 A few hundred yards to the north is Old Spitalfields Market, which has been refurbished, and across Commercial Street, to the east, lies Brick Lane Market.
-A half mile further east is the Columbia Road Flower Market.
+A half mile further east is the Columbia Road Flower Market in Bethnal Green.
 Petticoat Lane Market was not formally recognised until an Act of Parliament in 1936, but its long history as an informal market makes it possibly one of the oldest surviving markets in Britain.

 The market is open Monday to Friday on Wentworth Street; on Sunday it extends over many of the surrounding streets, with over a thousand stalls.
 It is closed on Saturday, and on Sunday closes at about 2 pm.
 The markets are well signed from local stations.
 Petticoat Lane market is listed as a tourist attraction on VisitLondon.com, the official visitor guide for London.
 The name Petticoat Lane came from not only the sale of petticoats but from the fable that "they would steal your petticoat at one end of the market and sell it back to you at the other."